huggingface/blog/infini-attention.md

 The Department of Physics and Astronomy offers a program leading to the Master of Science degree in physics.
 The program is designed to provide students with a broad background in
 ```

-Based on these results, the model appear to in fact use the compressed memory.
+Based on these results, the model appears to in fact use the compressed memory.
 We decided to scale up our experiments by continually pretraining a Llama 3 8B.
 Unfortunately, the model failed to pass the needle evaluation when the needle was placed in an earlier segment.

 We decided to inspect the balance factors (factor balancing the amont of compressed and not-compressed memory) across all layers.
 Based on Figure 3a and Figure 3b, we found that about 95% of the weights are centered around 0.5.
 Recall that for a weight to converge to an ideal range, it depends on two general factors: the step size and the magnitude of the gradients.
 However, Adam normalizes the gradients to a magnitude of 1 so the question became: are the training hyper-parameters the right ones to allow the finetuning to converge?